oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

           "building": "Stewart"
 }}}]}}
 ```
-"Exam" is a less desirable root for an information model because it results in Course information duplicated for each section:
+"Exam" may be less desirable as a root for an information model: it either duplicates course information in
+each section of a course or relies on a separate course index (Map):
 ```json
 { "exam": {
     "id": 8231,